 This is perhaps the most subjective aspect of good music.
 If a piece of music is incapable of exciting or impassioning you (or somebody), you'd probably say it's boring and not worth listening to.
 It pays to be reasonably objective here, and to realise that many, if not most, people are excited by stuff that you might find uninspiring.
 Mood swings also come into the picture.
 Personally (like Debussy and for the same reason) I'm not a great fan of opera, no matter what mood I'm in!
 But the drama of opera sends many people into ecstasy - which makes me envious rather than disdainful.

 10. Respect for Tradition - This is partly a concession to the "what is music?" argument and an acknowledgment that the greatest music comes from the past, but the truth is that the best and most popular music of today has its roots in traditional harmony and rhythm and follows most of the same principles that were used by Bach.
 There appear to be some absolute values that underly all good music.

 11. Accessibility / Attention grabbing - Good music must be accessible, i.e. comprehensible to the usual audience for that particular style of music.
-The composer must communicate with his audience.
-So it has to be ordinary enough for them to be able to appreciate it, and original enough to grab their attention, and memorable enough for them to want to return to it again and again.
-This is usually achieved by showcasing distinctive melodies, motifs or "hooks".)
+So it has to be ordinary enough for them to be able to appreciate it, original enough to grab their attention, and memorable enough for them to want to return to it again and again.
+This is usually achieved by showcasing distinctive melodies, motifs or "hooks".